wwcodeatx/ruby_tuesday/welcome.md

 All attendees are expected to abide by the Code of Conduct.
 We work hard to maintain an enjoyable, safe, harrassment-free space for all attendees.

 ### TL;DR
-WWCode is a non-profit organization dedicated to inspiring women to excel in technology careers.
-We are committed to our mission statement and equally committed to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, age, religion, socioeconomic status, caste or creed.
+Women Who Code is a non-profit organization dedicated to inspiring women to excel in technology careers.
 We do not tolerate harassment of event participants in any form.
-Event participants violating these rules may be sanctioned or expelled permanently, at the discretion of the event organizers, which in most cases are members of the WWCode leadership team.
+Be a good citizen!
+If you have experienced harassment, let one of your organizers know.

 See full Code of Conduct here: https://www.womenwhocode.com/codeofconduct